How to Kill Rats, Inside and Outside

 - Rat traps may cause a distressing mess.
 A dying rat may drag the trap around, leaving a trail of blood and guts to be cleaned up.

-Our Experience with the Rat Zapper
+3. Our Experience With the Rat Zapper

 Video: Rat Zapper Demonstration